Louisiana - Sectoral Privacy Overview

 - the recipient's ability to decline to receive further unsolicited commercial electronic mail advertisements by sending a message to the sender's functioning return electronic mail address; and

 - the sender's functioning return electronic mail address;

 - include in the subject line of the commercial electronic mail advertisement 'ADV:' as the first four characters; and

 - if the commercial electronic mail advertisement contains obscene material, include in the subject line of the commercial electronic mail advertisement 'ADV::ADLT' as the first eight characters.

-Louisiana does not have data protection laws specific to privacy policies, nor does Louisiana law explicitly require organisations to post online privacy policies.
+Louisiana does not have data protection laws specific to privacy policies, nor does Louisiana law explicitly require organizations to post online privacy policies.

 §14:73.7 of Title 14 of the La.
-Rev. Stat. establishes the crime of 'computer tampering', which criminalises the unlawful destruction of data, and prohibits the following acts taken knowingly and without the authorisation of the owner of a computer:
+Rev. Stat. establishes the crime of 'computer tampering', which criminalizes the unlawful destruction of data, and prohibits the following acts taken knowingly and without the authorization of the owner of a computer: